 For a description of the procedure for configuring Personal Communications Hindi support, refer to Quick Beginnings.
-Installation information is described in CD-ROM Guide to Installation.
+Installation information is described in Installation Guide.

 1390/1399 Code Pages

 The following features are supported in Unicode for 1390/1399 Japanese character processing.